The Truth About Going Green

 Flowers are perishable items and have very short lives.
 In order to survive the trip, flowers have to be transported in refrigerated trucks, which use even more fuel.
 This adds to the already high carbon footprint.
 Therefore, in order to go green, the entire supply chain has to be re-worked, from farming to transport.

 The floral industry also uses large quantities of water since floriculture is a pretty water-intensive process.
 With already limited supplies of water, this can also be interpreted as wasteful.
 There is, however, no solution to this.
 Going green can only go so far.

 Yet another popular issue is the chemical pollution caused by the floral industry.
 Pesticides are regulated and controlled when it comes to growing food.
 However, flowers are not considered edible and do not follow any such guidelines.
 The use of toxic pesticides can therefore pollute the air, pollute the water, and even damage the ozone layer.

 With all of this at stake, considering the environmental impact of floristry is extremely important.
-David Kaplan from All My Flowers said, “I think sustainability is very important in these times.
+David Kaplan from Above All Flowers said, “I think sustainability is very important in these times.
 Keeping that in mind, economics comes into play.
 Changing the way things are done today is extremely difficult.
 For example, the rise of e-commerce and 1 bouquet in a box originating from faraway places, of course, takes the same space as 8-20 bouquets in a box, hence using more airspace and ground logistics.”

 Basically, green floristry is a big ask.
 Sure, there are ways to work toward sustainable floristry, but they’re not as revolutionary as some make them out to be.
 The floral industry has more moving variables than most other industries.
 From dependence on imported flowers and consequences of transportation across countries to the short lifespan of the product and the level of waste on the B2C end, the industry has a lot to tackle before it can be more sustainable.